MicrosoftDocs/globalization/globalization/input/text-rendering.md

 -   სად არიან ასოებით? \(Georgian)
 -   જ્યાં મૂડી અક્ષરો છે? \(Gujarati)

-Developers are better served by using an API (e.g., [ToUpper()](https://msdn.microsoft.com/en-us/library/24kc78ka(v=vs.110).aspx)) if they need to capitalize text.
+Developers are better served by using an API (for example, [ToUpper()](https://docs.microsoft.com/dotnet/api/system.string.toupper#System_String_ToUpper_System_Globalization_CultureInfo_) if they need to capitalize text.
 Keep in mind that some capitalization is particular to a language, so designating the language to the API is an important step.
-Such as for addressing the [Turkish-İ problem](https://msdn.microsoft.com/en-us/library/ms973919.aspx#stringsinnet20_topic5).
+Such as for addressing the [Turkish-İ problem](https://msdn.microsoft.com/library/ms973919.aspx#stringsinnet20_topic5).
 For English, the lowercase "i" maps to a dotless uppercase letter: "I." However, in Turkish the lowercase "i" maps to a dotted uppercase letter: "İ."

 ## Text Shaping

-Most platforms and browsers support correct text shaping automatically or by calling APIs (such as [DirectWrite](https://msdn.microsoft.com/en-us/library/windows/desktop/dd371554(v=vs.85).aspx)), but testers and developers should be aware that scripts’ glyph shapes may change depending on the context, and should ensure correct behavior in applications.
+Most platforms and browsers support correct text shaping automatically or by calling APIs (such as [DirectWrite](https://msdn.microsoft.com/library/windows/desktop/dd371554(v=vs.85).aspx)), but testers and developers should be aware that scripts’ glyph shapes may change depending on the context, and should ensure correct behavior in applications.

 ### Ligatures